Check, fix, and export an upload-ready image.

 Pick a platform preset, use an exact size, or continue the last workflow.
-The goal is to get to a usable canvas quickly, not to make you read before editing.
+The goal is to get to a usable canvas quickly, then keep the longer guidance below the tools.

 Use this when the destination is clear but the exact dimensions are not.